Dr. Thompson

 • Black Women’s Health Imperative: BWHI is an organization dedicated to advancing equity and social justice for Black women through education, research, and leadership.

-• Black Mental Wellness: Black mental wellness offers evidenced-based information and resources about behavioral health from a Black perspective.
+• Black Mental Wellness: Black mental wellness offers evidence-based information and resources about behavioral health from a Black perspective.

 • Therapy for Black Men: Therapy for Black men is a virtual therapy practice of 634 therapists and 61 coaches throughout the country.